invalidusernamecalled/connect_wifi_terminal/README.md

 + You need to turn on "Let apps access your Location"
 + You may then need to right-click the script and "Run as administrator"

 Usually doing this once, resolves it forever.
+(Subsequent runs of the app don't require "Run as administrator")